vertexclique/lever/README.md

 * 80-20 R/RW mixed from concurrent 8 threads
 * Pure writes from concurrent 8 threads

 Lever is performant.
-E.g. Lever's table implementations are doing 25+ million operations under 80ns.
+E.g. Lever's table implementations are doing 25+ million operations under 1,9 seconds.
 Whole thing is used in production and continuously improved.
 This crate consolidates plenty of primitives, tools, structures and such.
 You can try benchmarking yourself.
 Benchmarking code is included.